-Due to the nature of promoting and marketing products, it is also known as undercover or guerrilla marketing.
-Marketers implement stealth marketing strategy to attract people in large numbers and influence them to develop the interest in the commodity.
-In this case, immediate sales are not the priority.
+Due to the stealthy nature of promoting and marketing products, it is also known as undercover marketing or guerrilla marketing.

-Stealth marketing techniques often involves using word-of-mouth marketing (such as through referrals) to spread awareness of a company’s products or services.
+A stealth marketing campaign often involves using word-of-mouth marketing (such as through referrals) to spread awareness of a company’s products or services.
 It can also involve using indirect methods to promote a product without making it obvious to the consumer that they are being marketed to.

 Examples of Stealth Marketing

-Here are a few stealth marketing examples over traditional marketing campaigns.
+Here are a few stealth marketing examples that use undercover marketing tactics expertly –

 Strategies of Stealth Marketing